ahmed20333/Udavity-Professional-Web-NanoDegree-Projects/Weather Journal App/README.md

  ~Three fields on the screen (date, temp,feel) will display error ~The click event will be termiated
  ~user can continue without reload the page by filling required fields

+## Notes
+-No changes on the HTML & CSS templates
+-Using Node.js